ralphjsmit/filament/packages/infolists/docs/02-text-entry.md

 TextEntry::make('users_avg_age')->avg('users', 'age')
 ```

 In this example, `users` is the name of the relationship, while `age` is the field that is being averaged.
-The name of the column must be `users_avg_age`, as this is the convention that [Laravel uses](https://laravel.com/docs/eloquent-relationships#other-aggregate-functions) for storing the result.
+The name of the entry must be `users_avg_age`, as this is the convention that [Laravel uses](https://laravel.com/docs/eloquent-relationships#other-aggregate-functions) for storing the result.

 If you'd like to scope the relationship before calculating, you can pass an array to the method, where the key is the relationship name and the value is the function to scope the Eloquent query with: